-Dr Wiig is the Malaghan Institute's Director of Strategic Partnerships and is Executive Director of Vaccine Alliance Aotearoa New Zealand – Ohu Kaupare Huaketo.
+Professor Wiig is the Malaghan Institute's Director of Strategic Partnerships and is Executive Director of Vaccine Alliance Aotearoa New Zealand – Ohu Kaupare Huaketo.
 She is also on the Government's Strategic Vaccine Taskforce and is interim co-director of the Government-funded RNA development platform.

 She worked as Director of Behavioral Neuropharmacology at Sention, a company that was spun out of Brown University based on her postdoctoral work.
 Sention aimed to create new therapeutics for memory loss.
 She also served as Director of Neuropharmacology at Galenea, a company spun out of MIT in Boston, that aimed to create new treatments for schizophrenia.
 At both companies, Dr Wiig was responsible for all pre-clinical research, involving the development of compounds for multiple disease indications including mild cognitive impairment, Fragile X, schizophrenia, obesity and Huntington’s Disease.
 She also actively participated in intellectual property strategy, and business development and managed major collaborations with universities and pharmaceutical companies.